foxthefox/yamaha-yxc-nodejs/README.md

 A node module to control your Yamaha MusicCast devices (inspired by yamaha-nodejs).
+This library is not, in any way, affiliated or related to Yamaha Inc..
+Use it at your own risk.

 This module uses the Yamaha Extended Control protocol.
 It should be possible to control loudspeakers, soundbars etc.
 Tested with WX-010 and YSP-1600.